teohes/datasciencecoursera/TidyDataProject/CodeBook.md

         1   "subject"
 			Type:  integer
 			Range:   1 - 30
 			This refers to the 30 volunteers.
-Range:

         2:  "activity"
 			Type:  chr